 HOW TO START?

 You will need a container with holes in the bottom, for drainage or the roots could rot.
-Then the soil must be suitable for containers that holds moisture if you cannot water regularly.
+Then the soil must be suitable for containers so it holds moisture if you cannot water regularly.

 However, containers will need more water than your gardens may need.
 Especially hanging plants that seem to dry out daily.
 Don’t let the leaves get dry to the point of wilting or you could lose the whole plant in a few days….
-Even rainfall may not be enough… keep checking the soil.. stick you finger down about an inch… if it is dry underneath, it needs to be watered… wind dries them out too.
+And rainfall may not be enough… keep checking the soil.. stick your finger down about an inch… if it is dry underneath, it needs to be watered… Remember, wind dries them out too.

-WHAT WORKS? we soaked floral foam (that florists use in arrangements) in water till it was really heavy, and put that in the bottom of our window boxes, then potting soil on top.
+We soaked floral foam (that florists use in their arrangements) in water till it was really heavy, and put that in the bottom of our window boxes, then potting soil on top.
 Even in the hottest, driest summer in years, the boxes didn't need as much water as our other pots on the deck.

 It will be messy as you plant, but take heart, the effort is worth it….
-Most plants come from the greenhouse with flowers already blooming….If you have enough nerve, when you buy the plant, cut off the blooms and this will stimulate the plant to produce more.. lots more... but, I seldom have the courage - I want that instant lush... impatient that I am.
+Most plants come from the greenhouse with flowers already blooming….If you have enough nerve, when you buy the plant, cut off the blooms and this will stimulate the plant to produce more.. lots more... for me?
+I seldom have the courage - I want that instant lush...
+I can be rather impatient.

 In a few weeks, it will look like this…

-Be brave with pots.
+Be brave with containers and pots.
 You can move them, change them, or give them away and next year, you can do it all again- different colours, different plants and different ideas.